All the ways to save on your mortgage.

 I wish I could reach every potential first-time buyer and tell them to talk to us.

 There's a reason that we get so many 5-star reviews.
 Our brokers are highly trained, with hours and hours put in on top of what each employee brings to the table in knowledge and experience.
-We offer volume rate discounts, flexible mortgage options, savings on costs and fees — and targeted advice on programs and rebates to make their first mortgage a sound financial strategy.

-10. Co-live, to co-mortgage.
+10. Co-live, to co-mortgage

 11. Tap your home equity for lower-interest funds

-With rising rates, your mortgage will still offer a much lower-interest way to borrow compared to credit cards or private loans.
-If you have equity built-up in your home, we can help look into your refinance or add a HELOC for extra funds for investment, home upgrades or schooling.
+If you have equity in your home, we can help look into your refinance, a HELOC, or a second mortgage for extra funds for investment, home upgrades or schooling.

 12. Skip a mortgage payment to pay off higher-interest debt that month

-Some lenders will allow good-credit clients to skip a mortgage payment for at least one month (restrictions may apply).
 Using this option will 'defer' your mortgage principal for that same amount and will be added to your amortization length, which means you'll pay a little more interest over the lifetime of your mortgage.
-But this option may allow you to catch up elsewhere to save on interest and reduce debt obligations.

 13. (Bonus Tip!)
 Watch out for mortgage traps that may cost you more